 This variation calls into play your rhomboids, rear delts, and even the brachialis and brachioradialis to complete each rep. Because your hands are spaced more narrowly, this move allows for a longer range of motion.

 This means that the vertical emphasis of the pull starts to shift south to your lower lats, even if the upper lats remain the primary movers.
-Make sure you go all the way down, fully extending your arms and maximize this exercise for its tremendous strength challenge.
+Make sure you go all the way down, fully extending your arms and maximize this

 3. Kipping Pull-up